Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 The Advantages of Using Our Structure Drawing Routine

 The structure drawing routine is very precise, and somewhat demanding, since it allows you to construct a molecule in precise geometric detail.
-Every feature of the molecule can be placed into the structure while in the drawing routine, from bond lengths, to bond angles, to dihedral angles.
+Every feature of the molecule can be placed precisely into the structure while in the drawing routine, from bond lengths, to bond angles, to dihedral angles.
 Very few molecular graphics programs allow the user such extensive control over the structure drawing process, most preferring to require the user to draw a crude 2-dimensional structure that the program then refines.
-Often stereochemistry at chiral centers is lost when using the 2D to 3D routines, but the structure you draw using Str3Di32 will remain precisely what you wanted.
+Often stereochemistry at chiral centers is lost when using the "2D to 3D conversion" routines, but the structure you draw using StruMM3D will remain precisely what you wanted, bond lengths, bond angles and dihedral angles, especially when drawing unusual structures.

-Another huge disadvantage to this 2D - 3D routine is the users inability to precisely alter small parts of well defined structures in a scientifically meaningful way.
-For example, let's say you have the x-ray structure of a naturally occurring alcohol, and you want to model the ethyl ether. if you use the 2-D drawing routine to modify the O-H group, you end up with an imprecise structure.
-In order to refine the new O-CH3 group, all of the structure must be run through a structure energy minimizer. a lamentable waste of time and resources.
+The most significant disadvantage to a "2D to 3D conversion" routine is the users inability to precisely alter small parts of well defined structures in a scientifically meaningful way.
+For example, let's say you have the x-ray structure of a naturally occurring alcohol, and you want to model the methyl ether. if you use the 2-D drawing routine to modify the O-H group, you end up with an imprecise structure since you have no control over the 2D program's initially imposed bond length, bond angle or dihedral angle.
+In order to refine the placement of the new O-CH3 group, all of the structure must be run through a structure energy minimizer.
+If the molecule is large then we have a lamentable waste of time and resources.

-Str3Di32 enables you to do these careful, precise structural alterations, and to have a scientifically useful entity at the end of the process.
-The STR3DI drawing routine can be used as carefully, or laxly, as you wish, since you can override suggested data and use whatever values you wish.
-Of course, if you step beyond the bounds of propriety, then Str3Di32 will scold you suitably.
+StruMM3D enables you to do these careful, precise structural alterations, and to have a scientifically useful entity at the end of the process.
+The StruMM3D drawing routine can be used as carefully, or laxly, as you wish, since you can override suggested data and use whatever values for bond lengths, angles and dihedrals, you wish.
+Of course, if you step beyond the bounds of propriety, then StruMM3D will scold you suitably.

 Learning to use the drawing routine eventually gives you very powerful control over your molecular modeling exercises.